programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 Another useful feature of the `plotly.go` module is its capacity for building subplots.
 It was demonstrated earlier that `plotly.px` provides the ability to build facet plots, yet these are limited in that they must share the same graph type, axes and variables.
 With subplots, meanwhile, it is possible to create a grid containing different types of graphs with their own axes and variables.
 As such, these can be viewed as a sort of 'dashboard'.

 Since the code is particularly lengthy for creating subplots, this example will be provided on a step-by-step basis.
-The example will create a 3x1 grid containing three different charts: the first will be a standard barchart to quantify prosecutions counts for male vs. female suspects; the second will be a line graph showing changes in male vs. female prosecutions over time; and the third will be a boxplot showing the minimum, inter-quartile range and maximum ages of male vs. female suspects.
+The example will create a 3x1 grid containing three different charts: the first will be a standard bar chart to quantify prosecutions counts for male vs. female suspects; the second will be a line graph showing changes in male vs. female prosecutions over time; and the third will be a boxplot showing the minimum, inter-quartile range and maximum ages of male vs. female suspects.

 #### Step 1: Import subplots module and get data